allan-walpy/my-dev-guide/code_conventions.md

 `AV1704 Don't include numbers in variables, parameters and type members`

-**suggestion**: in most cases they are a lazy excuse for not defining a clear and intention-revealing name;
+**suggested**: in most cases they are a lazy excuse for not defining a clear and intention-revealing name;

 ### don't prefix fields